kyclark/tiny_python_projects/book.md

 * Use and control of randomness
 * Create and use graphs, kmers, Markov chains, Hamming distance, the Soundex algorithm, and more

+The first chapter will briefly introduce some aspects of the Python language, but I will assume some basic profiency with Python or some similar language.
+If you are coming from any other c-based language (even if it uses braces for blocks), I don't think you'll have any problem picking up Python.

 ## Forking GitHub repo

 First use the GitHub interface to "fork" this repository into your own account.
 Then do `git clone` of *your* repository to get a local copy.
 Inside that checkout, do: